 Week 34 Pregnancy: Weight Gain

 You’ve probably gained between 23 and 29 pounds, assuming you started your pregnancy at an average weight.
+(Probably a little less if you came into your pregnancy overweight and a little more if you were underweight.)
 Through most of the pregnancy, women are urged to be careful about weight gain, to remember that you’re not exactly “eating for two,” and that baby only needs a few hundred calories a day.

 Diarrhea is defined as having three or more bouts of loose stools in a day.
 Just like constipation, diarrhea is not at all uncommon in pregnancy.
 Some reasons may be related to pregnancy, caused by hormones and increased sensitivities.
 Other bouts of diarrhea are completely unrelated to pregnancy, such as illness.
 If you experience diarrhea, be sure to drink plenty of fluids to avoid getting dehydrated (2).
 And be sure to contact your provider if it persists for more than 24 hours.